raypendergraph/react-d3-dnd-animation-example/README.md

 - [Redux](https://redux.js.org) - for state management.
 Probably overkill for this but I wanted it to be realistic.
 - [react-dnd](https://github.com/react-dnd/react-dnd) - for drag and drop.
 - [react-motion](https://github.com/chenglou/react-motion) - for animation goodness.
 C'mon, this is supposed to mimick D3-ness, right?
+- [react-svg-pan-zoom](https://github.com/chrvadala/react-svg-pan-zoom) - to deal with navigating unknown sized trees and visualizations.
+This is a nice package and it just works.